Rocksus/pogo/README.md

 ## Usage

-1. Set up your environment (LINE auth key, etc)
+1. Copy `.env.example` into your own `.env` file.
+Fill up the environment variables according to their respective usages.
 2. Set up a webhook (ngrok works fine if you want to test locally)
 3. Run it, and start chatting with your bot!